vtree/vtree/README.md

 =============
 v1.1.3 (4.09.2013)
 -----------------
-- added reset function to tree. it remove cookies and rebuild tree on its initial state
+- added reset function to tree. it remove cookies and rebuild tree on its initial state.
+- issue #69:  Disable new child if parent is disabled and disableBehaviour === "disableChidlren"
+- issue #72: getCheckedNodes() doesn't work in IE version < 9

 v1.1.2 (5.07.2013)
 -----------------